 1. Good IT Budgeting is Like Good Financial Planning

-You need to be realistic about your tech budget – understanding how much you want, and more importantly can afford, to spend.
+You need to be realistic about your tech budget – understanding how much you want, and more importantly, can afford to spend.

-Start by creating a spreadsheet that accounts for the annual minimum amount you must spend to support your IT infrastructure.
+Create a spreadsheet that accounts for the annual minimum amount you must spend to support your IT infrastructure.
 Ensure this includes both recurring costs and one-time costs.

 - Health care services